emanuelpina/emanuelpina.pt/content/posts/php-installation-on-ubuntu.md

 I will now cover the installation of PHP 8.0.

 Why PHP 8.0?
-PHP version 7.4 has no longer active support and will have its security support ending in November 2022.[^1] And more, PHP 8.0 is the recommended version to run Nextcloud 24.[^2]
+Because, PHP 7.4 has no longer active support and will have its security support ending in November 2022.[^1] And, PHP 8.0 is the recommended version to run Nextcloud 24.[^2]

 I’m currently using Debian 11, but these instructions may be equally valid for other versions of Debian and Ubuntu.